-Clear Seas Centre for Responsible Marine Shipping (Clear Seas) commissioned Dillon Consulting Limited (Dillon) to identify sensitive coastal areas along most of Canada’s Pacific Coast.
-The identification of sensitive coastal areas is one part of a multi-layered geo-spatial analysis undertaken by Clear Seas to support marine spatial planning by describing risks related to marine shipping activities on Canada’s Pacific Coast.
+Clear Seas worked with its research partner Dillon Consulting Ltd. to identify sensitive coastal areas along most of Canada’s Pacific Coast.
+The identification of sensitive coastal areas is part of a broader Marine Transportation Corridors initiative undertaken by Clear Seas, which uses multi-layered geo-spatial analysis to support marine spatial planning by describing risks related to marine shipping activities on Canada’s Pacific Coast.

 Published October 6, 2020